Yordan Alvarez Player Props: Astros vs. Rangers

 Yordan Alvarez At The Plate

-- Alvarez leads Houston in total hits (13) this season while batting .295 with six extra-base hits.
+- Alvarez has 14 hits, which ranks first among Houston hitters this season, while batting .292 with seven extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 57th, his on-base percentage ranks 33rd, and he is 22nd in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 65th in batting average, 32nd in on-base percentage, and 21st in slugging.

-- In nine of 12 games this year (75.0%), Alvarez has reached base safely via hit, and that includes multiple hits twice.
+- In 10 of 13 games this year (76.9%), Alvarez has reached via hit, and that includes multiple hits twice.

-- Looking at the 12 games he has played this season, he's homered in four of them (33.3%), and in 7.4% of his trips to the plate.
+- In 30.8% of his games this season, he has homered, and 6.8% of his trips to the dish.

-- Alvarez has picked up an RBI in 66.7% of his games this year, with two or more RBI in 33.3% of his games.
-He has also produced three or more runs in three contests.
+- Alvarez has picked up an RBI in nine games this season (69.2%), with two or more RBI in five of those contests (38.5%).

-- In seven games this year (58.3%), he has scored, including multiple runs twice.
+- In eight games this season (61.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.